 Yuki Hamilton Onda Kabe

 Yuki is a Chemical Engineer by training and a sustainability professional by choice who works as the in-house LCM expert at Braskem, largest petrochemical company in Latin America with headquarters in Sao Paolo, Brazil.
 Yuki studied chemical engineering at the University of Sao Paolo, Brazil with a specialization in environmental impact of fertilizer and life cycle assessment.

 The International Standards Organisation (ISO) has been invited to provide an additional perspective to the Board of Directors.
-To this end the current chair of ISO TC 207 / SC 5, Prof. Matthias Finkbeiner, is representing ISO at the Board of Directors.
+Philippe Osset has been nominated by ISO TC 207 / SC 5 to represent ISO at the Board of Directors.
 ISO TC 207 / SC 5 is ISO’s Committee on Environmental Management and is responsible for setting all ISO life cycle standards such as the ISO 14040 series.